DieSchittigs/c3t4/README.md

 Then, simply run `c3t4` in your Contao 3 instance and follow the on-screen instructions.

+### Roadmap
+- Rename any occurences of `system/modules/.../assets` with `bundles/...` in order for bundle assets to be adjusted automatically

 ### Other steps for migrating from Contao 3 to 4
 In our experience, the following steps are sufficient to migrate an application from Contao 3 to 4:
 1. Export your Contao 3 database